trailofbits/DrLojekyll/docs/Grammar.md

  * **Body.** The body of a clause contains the conditions which must be satisfied in order to prove the head.
 The clause is a conjunction of predicates, where the logical "and" operation is represented by a comma.
-Sometimes, it can be helpful to thing of commas as introducing nested loops.
+Sometimes, it can be helpful to think of commas as introducing nested loops.

+Clauses can be defined for queries, messages, exports, and locals.
+Clauses cannot be defined for functors.

 ```antlr